This page will be updated regularly in the run up to the Championships - depending on how your

 false start they will be disqualified.
 The fact that one athlete makes a false start does not affect the status of any other

-New for 2016 onwards: The UKA rule where a false start results in immediate disqualification will now apply to Seniors only.
+The current UKA rule where a false start results in immediate disqualification will apply to Seniors only.

 Heat Allocations and Qualifications for Subsequent Rounds

 Heat allocation and second round progression follows EA event seeding guidelines.

 Every effort is made to be accurate when typing athletes' names but inevitably some mistakes

 occur from time to time as names can be passed on via many different people before they reach us.

 This year we once again used our scheme which enables athletes to register their own details online to

 ensure that their names are spelled correctly so hopefully most names should be correct.